 1 9 5 7 (East Germany)

-Although The Singing Ringing Tree, was made in the 1950s (as Das Singende Klingende Bäumchen in East Germany of all places), it screened semi-regularly on British television in the 60s and 70s as part of a series called Tales From Europe – A collection of fairy tales from various European countries.
+Although The Singing Ringing Tree, was made as a feature film in the 1950s (as Das Singende Klingende Bäumchen in East Germany of all places), it screened on British television as 3 x 25-minute episodes in the 1960s as part of a BBC TV series called Tales From Europe – A collection of fairy tales from various European countries.

 Other stories in the series included Snow White, Rumpelstiltskin, The Golden Goose, The Tinder Box, Heidi, and The Boy and The Pelican.

-The Singing Ringing Tree told the tale of a Princess who was very spoilt, and a Prince who wanted to marry her.
-But she was right horrid and was captured by a dwarf and taken away to his domain.
+The Singing Ringing Tree told the tale of a very spoilt Princess (Christel Bodenstein) and a Prince (Eckhart Dux) who wanted to marry her.
+But she was right horrid and was captured by a dwarf (Richard Krüger) and taken away to his domain.

 This film is still floating about in art house cinemas, even though it is now subtitled, which kinda spoils the effect.